sujithchenanath909/sujithchenanath909/README.md

   Well-versed in the banking sector, particularly in **payments systems**, and experienced in the e-commerce domain, with expertise in **inventory handling and management systems**,   bringing domain knowledge to develop robust technology solutions.

 - **Web Development**:
-  Currently expanding my skill set with web technologies like **HTML, CSS, JavaScript, and Node.js**.
+  Currently expanding my skill set with web technologies like **HTML, CSS, JavaScript, and React**.

 ---